Hiviexd/AxerBot/legal/PrivacyPolicy.md

 ## 6. Can I request the deletion of my data?

 Absolutely!
 Please e-mail us at rayenattia@gmail.com to request a deletion of all your stored data.
+For server owners, you will have to remove the bot from your server before requesting data deletion for your server.

 ## Final